Ralph Abraham (politician)

 Abraham ran for governor of Louisiana in 2019, but failed to advance to the runoff.
 On February 26, 2020, he announced that he would not run for reelection to Congress in 2020.

+Under his tenure as Louisiana Surgeon General, he instructed the Louisiana Department of Health to stop promoting mass vaccination.

 Early life, education, and career

 Abraham is the son of Marlene Posey, a retired educator, and Ralph Abraham Sr. His paternal grandparents were emigrants from Lebanon.

 He graduated from Louisiana State University School of Veterinary Medicine in 1980 and was a practicing veterinarian for ten years.
-He returned to Louisiana State University School of Medicine for a medical degree in 1994 and practiced family medicine.
+He returned to Louisiana State University School of Medicine for a medical degree in 1994.

 Abraham has served in the United States Coast Guard Auxiliary and the Mississippi National Guard.
 He and his wife, Dianne, have three children.
 He has been an aviation medical examiner.